denoland/fresh/docs/latest/getting-started/fetching-data.md

 may need to read a file from disk (e.g. markdown for a blog post), or fetch some user data from an API or database.

-These operations are all asynchronous.
-However, rendering is always synchronous.
-So, to fetch data dynamically, we can use our brand new `async-route` components, which abstract the old way of fetching data by writing the `Handlers`.

-To fetch our data, we must first make our route component asynchronous and then create a way to fetch the data, for example with the `fetch` API.
-The `req` parameter is mandatory, and it indicates that we will fetch some data.
-Then we need the `ctx` prop to get our route parameters (in this case, it's the username).
+In order to fetch data, the route component must be asynchronous.
+The `_req` parameter is mandatory, and it indicates that certain data will be fetched.
+The second `ctx` parameter is used to get the route parameters.

 Here is an example of a route that fetches user data from the GitHub API and renders it in a page component.